How to Onboard an Unfamiliar Codebase Using AI

 - "Explain this rule in plain English: what business decision does this code encode?"

-For targeted questions like these during exploration, the Ask AI app is well-suited to quick, focused queries without needing to set up a longer session.
+For targeted questions like these during exploration, use the Ask AI app for quick, focused queries about business logic and code behaviour.
+The Ask AI app is well-suited to fast, specific questions without needing to set up a longer session.

 Getting the application running locally rarely goes smoothly.
 Environment files, secrets management, build configuration, and local setup scripts are among the most project-specific and least documented parts of any codebase.

-AI can help you make sense of these faster.
-Paste the .env example, docker-compose.yml, Makefile, or set up a README and ask for a plain-English explanation of what each variable or step does, what the setup process is actually doing, and what is most likely to go wrong.
+Paste the .env example, docker-compose.yml, Makefile, or setup README and ask for a plain-English explanation of what each variable or step does.

 What to ask during environment setup: